Rights and Responsibilities

 - Follow the procedures required in order to receive the needed services in a timely manner.

-- Communicate with the director when additional information is needed in order to provide an accommodation.
+- Communicate with the director when additional information is needed in order to provide an accommodation or academic adjustment.

 - Meet all academic and behavioral standards set by Westmont and individual faculty members.
-A faculty member will not modify essential course structure or grading policies because they have a student with a disability in their course.
+A faculty member will not modify essential course structure or grading policies.

 - Advise the director if there are any problems they perceive from faculty, staff or students regarding their accommodations or other disability related issues.